 Our podcasts are basically trying to increase mental health awareness and reduce stigma by increasing the conversation on various mental health topics.
-The more we talk about, the less the stigma, and the more normal it will be to discuss various common mental health issues students, faculty, and everyone in their daily lives struggles with.
-On this page we offer casual conversations with leading experts on various mental health issues such as depression, bipolar disorder, etc to inform our target audience about the topics and spark conversations about discussing mental health and its significance on overall physical health and a healthy mind.
+The more we talk about, the less the stigma and the more normal it will be to discuss various common mental health issues students, faculty and everyone in their daily lives struggle with.
+On this page, we offer casual conversations with leading experts on various mental health issues such as depression, bipolar disorder, etc to inform our target audience about the topics and spark conversations about discussing mental health and its significance on overall physical health and a healthy mind.
 Because these are casual or informal conversations talking about serious issues and are primarily informing, we thought “fireside chats” was the best title as fireside chats are defined as informal conversations disseminating important and relevant information.
 Get ready for some fun and fast conversations with leading experts, faculty and community members to dissect some of the most common mental health issues!

 Introduction to mental health, what it means, Dean Deas's work and advice for students

 Dean Deborah Deas is the Mark and Pam Rubin Dean of the UCR School of Medicine and CEO of Clinical Affairs.
 Dean Deas is an expert in adult psychiatry, child and adolescent psychiatry and addiction psychiatry.
 In this podcast, Dr. Deas discusses what mental health really means from her expert opinion and her work in the field.
 The conversation further delves into the significance, relevance, and the necessity to discuss mental health at UCR along with advice to students on reducing stigma.

 The impact of social factors, communications and associations on mental health and the role of stigma